IzzyFG/Creative_Embed_Portfolio/project_2/index.md

 ### Steps to recreate project

 1. Install VS code
+2. Install Live Server from marketplace
-2. Install PlatformIO from marketplace
+3. Install PlatformIO from marketplace
-3. Create New Project with PlatformIO PIO Home
+4. Create New Project with PlatformIO PIO Home
     1. Select Board TTGO T1
     2. Match monitor_speed in platformio.ini to serial monitor speed of VSCode